UK business malaise deepened before election -PMI

 The manufacturing PMI dropped to 47.4 from 48.9 -- again weaker than forecast -- as a stockpiling drive before the aborted Oct.
 31 Brexit deadline evaporated.
 The survey's gauge of factory output fell to its lowest level since July 2012.

-"Manufacturing production is falling at one of the steepest rates since the height of the global financial crisis in early 2009, but output of the vast service sector has now also fallen in each of the past two months, representing the first back-to-back declines since 2009," Williamson said.

-The final versions of the manufacturing and services PMIs will be released on Jan.
+The data was collected between Dec.
+5 and Dec.
+12, the day of the election.
+Final versions of the manufacturing and services PMIs will be released on Jan.
 2 and Jan.
 6.

-A separate gauge of British household finances from IHS Markit on Monday fell to a three-month low in December, as perceptions of job security declined.

-- Detailed PMI data are only available under licence from IHS Markit and customers need to apply for a licence.

 (Reporting by Andy Bruce; Editing by Hugh Lawson)